 Veterinarians take good care of our animals.
-A new, first-of-its-kind study reveals they may need some extra care of their own.
+A large, well-controlled study revealed they may need some extra care of their own.

 This study of more than 3,500 U.S. veterinarians found veterinarians age 45 and younger are more likely to experience serious psychological distress.

 They also are hesitant to recommend the job to others.
 The study found that 41 percent of veterinarians overall say they would recommend their profession.
 That number falls to 27 percent for veterinarians 45 years old and younger.